Asheville station

 The station replaced a smaller building that preceded Cornelius Vanderbilt's purchase of land to comprise the Biltmore Estate.

-In 1968 following the demolition of the Asheville train station, the Biltmore station served as Asheville's station until passenger train service was discontinued in 1975.
+The Southern Railway Depot on Depot St. in Asheville was closed in 1968 due to costs and was demolished in early 1969.
+After this the Biltmore station served as Asheville's station until passenger train service was discontinued in early August 1975.
 The station now houses a restaurant.
 If passenger service to Asheville is restored, a new station will be built.

 The station was listed on the National Register of Historic Places in 1979.